olivierots/Jenkins-mysql-aws-s3-iam-docker-compose/README.md

 * Added parameters to re-use the Jenkins Job so that backups from different dbs can be taken and uploaded to different s3 buckets also
 ```
 ```
-Below are some useful ommands i've used & learnt throughout my learning experience:
+Below are some useful commands i've used & learnt throughout my learning experience:

 1. ## docker-compose commands ##
 * docker-compose up -d ==> start the docker container in the background
 * docker info | grep -i root ==> where docker is saving its files
+* sudo du -sh /var/lib/docker ==> how much space docker uses on your machine
 * docker logs -f <container> ==> check your container's logs
 * docker-compose stop ==> stop the service
 * docker-compose restart <container> ==> restart the container